Radio 1 Roadshow: Demise

-The final old-style Roadshow was held at Marine Parade, Brighton with Chris Moyles in 1999.
+The final old-style Roadshow was held at Marine Parade, Brighton, with Chris Moyles on 27 August 1999.
 As part of reforms to the station, the Radio 1 Roadshow was axed in favour of a series of one-day pop concerts, called One Big Sunday.
-These have now been replaced by a single two-day event called BBC Radio 1's Big Weekend.
+These have since been replaced by a single two-day event called BBC Radio 1's Big Weekend.
 The style of the event is more akin to a standalone music festival than the broadcasting-based shows of old.
 The emphasis is on current artists and new music.

 Since the Radio 1 Roadshow's demise, some of the crew that were behind the roadshow's success have subsequently purchased some of the old roadshow vehicles, and are using them as stages for many local radio station roadshows.

 Roadshow vehicles

-There were 4 Roadshow vehicles over the history of the programme:
+There were four Roadshow vehicles over the history of the programme: